-The Washington Post just published an interesting piece from Chade-Meng Tan'Hahayana Buddhism', on the merits of tapping from the various schools of Buddhism:
+The Washington Post just published an interesting piece from Chade-Meng Tan, 'Hahayana Buddhism', on the merits of tapping from the various schools of Buddhism:

 "Theravada teachings form both the theoretical and practical foundations of my Buddhist practice, from which I became able to understand and appreciate the other schools of Buddhism.
 Theravada is my root, my foundation.
 This is the body of my practice.
 The body of my practice is Virtue, Concentration, and Wisdom.